-Because white sage is in such high demand, thanks to this recent trendiness, the Chumash people (of what is now called Southern California) are concerned that the plant is being overharvested.
-The United States Department of Agriculture says that white sage has important medical benefits — it is used to cure colds and aid postpartum healing — and it’s a crucial part of the surrounding ecosystem.
+Thanks to the recent trendiness of smudging, white sage (which is used in these rituals) is in high demand.
+The demand has become so great that many Chumash people (of what is now Southern California) are concerned that the plant is being overharvested.
+The United States Department of Agriculture (USDA) says that white sage has important medical benefits — it is used to cure colds and aid postpartum healing — and it’s a crucial part of the surrounding ecosystem.
 But some brands continue to sell white sage, despite Native communities speaking out against it.
-Hopkins says that this behavior is unacceptable.
-“It’s exploitative and amounts to silencing Native voices and erasing our cultural heritage,” she says.
+“It’s exploitative and amounts to silencing Native voices and erasing our cultural heritage,” Hopkins says.

-For Hopkins, the appropriation of sage is made worse because the plant is often not being harvested correctly.
+For Hopkins, the appropriation of white sage is made worse because the plant is often not being harvested correctly.
 “When using medicinal plants, it’s important that the plant is used sustainably.
 When we pick sage, we always leave the root and say a prayer of thanks for our harvest.
 This is as much a part of smudging (or saging) as burning the plant is,” Hopkins says.
-To explain further, it’s important to leave the root, because that’s how the plant grows back.
+In other words, it’s important to leave the root, because that’s how the plant grows back.
 If someone is harvesting white sage and doesn’t know to leave the root, they’re preventing more plants from growing.

 If you have used herbs to cleanse your space in the past and enjoy the ritual, you don't have to give it up in order to so in a culturally conscious way.
-Smudging refers to a specific healing cultural spiritual practice, but smoke cleansing can look a lot like smudging, but it’s just the simple act of burning herbs, wood, incense, or other safe-to-burn materials that possess unique cleansing properties.
+Smudging refers to a specific healing cultural spiritual practice, but smoke cleansing offers an alternative to smudging for folks who aren't Native.
+This form of cleansing can look a bit like smudging, but it’s just the simple act of burning herbs, wood, incense, or other safe-to-burn materials that possess unique cleansing properties.
 The smoke is then waved over the area you want to cleanse.
-You can smoke cleanse whatever you want, as much as you want.
-Some cultures may have spiritual practices connected to smoke cleansing, but the act of smoke cleansing is not inherently spiritual or specific to a certain culture, like smudging is.
+Some cultures may have spiritual practices connected to smoke cleansing, but the act of smoke cleansing is not inherently spiritual or specific to a certain culture, the way smudging is.

-If smoke cleansing is something that makes you feel calm, then go for it!
-It's important, however, that in the process, you're respecting Indigenous cultures and the land's ecosystem.
-That may mean harvesting your own sage or other herbs sustainably, contacting brands to ask them to stop selling white sage without giving due to Native cultures, or using another material.
-Ultimately, being intentional about how you implement this practice in your life — and being mindful about its origins and significance — is helpful for everyone.
+If burning incense, herbs, or wood is part of your self-love practice, there are safe-burning alternatives to sage for smoke cleansing, including lavender, pine, and cloves.
+It's important, however, that in the process of cleansing, you're respecting Indigenous cultures and the ecosystem.
+That may include educating yourself and others about white sage, appropriation, and smoke cleansing; harvesting your own sage or other herbs sustainably; contacting brands to ask them to stop selling white sage without giving due to Native cultures; or using other plants entirely.
+Being intentional about how you implement this practice in your life — and being mindful about its origins and significance — is helpful for everyone.